It’s not paranoia if they’re really after you…

 Faulkner turned and marched out of the stable, pulled his cell phone from his pocket, and scrolled through his contacts.

 There was no parking outside the quaint Georgetown two-story townhouse when Detective Adam Yang arrived with his partner, Detective Simon Jefferson.
 It was to be expected.
 There was never any parking in this part of Washington D.C. to begin with.
 And today, it was even worse: a car was already double-parked.

-Yang exchanged a look with Jefferson, his African American partner of only two years.
+Yang exchanged a look with Jefferson, his black partner of only two years.
 They’d both become members of the Washington Metropolitan Police Department in their early twenties and risen through the ranks, making detective within six months of each other.
 But that was where their similarities ended.
-Jefferson belonged to the black majority at DC Police, where roughly sixty percent of all officers were African American, and only a little over two percent were Asian.
+Jefferson belonged to the black majority at DC Police, where roughly sixty percent of all officers were black, and only a little over two percent were Asian.

 While Yang felt at home in the multi-cultural department, he was certainly the odd man out.
 Just like he was the odd man out in his extended Chinese family.
 His siblings, two sisters and a brother, as well as his many cousins, were professionals: lawyers, doctors, accountants.
 His parents had meant for him to follow in their footsteps, but he had no interest in medicine or accounting.
 The law had called to him, though not in the way his parents had hoped.
 A lawyer or judge in the family would have satisfied their ambitions for him, but Yang had chosen to join the police force instead.

 “Just park behind the black car,” Jefferson said with a shrug.